 No matter how well you’ve saved, a high cost of living where you live can mean even the healthiest nest egg won’t be enough to provide for you throughout your retirement.
 So, consider spending your golden years somewhere where your retirement savings will stretch the furthest so that you can get the most out of them.

-27. Wait to Draw Social Security Until You've Maxed Out Benefits
+27. Wait To Draw Social Security Until You’ve Maxed Out Benefits

 Obviously, after a lifetime of working, delaying retirement is the last thing most people want to do when they reach their mid-60s.
 However, putting off retiring until age 70 — or at least beginning to draw Social Security — can not only mean more time to pad your retirement savings, but you can significantly boost your government benefits.
-After age 69, your potential Social Security check will be 24 percent higher than it would be at 65.

 28. Watch Your Taxes